Case Study: Helena Area Habitat for Humanity Home

 Montana has a state-wide energy code that governs all new home construction.

 Many new homes built in the state are reviewed by a building code department for code compliance.
 But all homes must meet state standards for such things as insulation levels, thermal ratings for windows, and heating appliance performance.
+A survey conducted by the Montana Energy Office at DEQ found new home owners want built-in radon resistance and documented energy efficiency.
+To read more about the survey's findings, please click here.

 Use the Energy Code Guide to help ensure your new home is comfortable, healthy, and energy code compliant.